desbma/hddfancontrol/README.md

 ## OpenRC service

-A OpenRC service file is provided to control the daemon easily.
+An OpenRC service file is provided to control the daemon easily.
 If you installed hddfancontrol from a distribution package, you likely already have it installed, otherwise you can install it from the sources of this repository with:

 ```